Mental Health Counseling, M.A.

 First-Year Students

-Courses are scheduled on Mondays, Tuesdays, Wednesdays, and Thursdays from 9 a.m. to 5 p.m.
-Students should expect to be on campus for classes three to four days per week (excluding Fridays).
+Courses are scheduled on Mondays, Tuesdays, Wednesdays, and Thursdays from 9:30 a.m. to 5 p.m.
+Students should expect to be on campus for classes three to four days per week.
 In addition, students are expected to be available for substantial, unpaid practicum work in the first year.
-Mandatory practicum client and supervision appointments may be scheduled for you on Fridays, Saturdays, and/or Sundays.
+In the winter and summer sessions, class schedules will vary (and may include Fridays), given the shortened schedule (see course bulletin).

 Second-Year Students